shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 Reinforcing existing good behavior helps maintain it.
 Managers can reasonably expect staff to complete 60% of assigned tasks; we want to preserve that good behavior.
 If we focus on correcting the missing 40%, most people will perform worse.
 Build foundations; reinforce the _existing_ good stuff.

-Staff sometimes perform poorly because they think no one performs inspections. _Why bother; nobody checks._ Positive feedback communicates that we do inspect. _Oh, you do check up on me._ Call it friendly Machiavellian.
+Staff sometimes perform poorly because they think no one inspects their work. _Why bother; nobody checks._ Positive feedback communicates that we do inspect. _Oh, you do check up on me._ Call it friendly Machiavellian.

 Staff do need _some_ corrective feedback.
 It only works, though, if they absorb it.
 Most people act like a camera; positive feedback opens the apperature a bit; corrective feedback closes it a lot.
 Remember to open the apperature.
 While people differ in sensitivity, most find a ratio of 3:1 positive to corrective about right.